ktrachtova/perseqpipe/docs/usage.md

 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.

-Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity, Podman, Shifter, Charliecloud, Apptainer, Conda) - see below.
+Two genetics profiles (Docker, Conda) are currently bundled with the pipeline which instruct the pipeline how to use software packages .

 > [!IMPORTANT]
-> We highly recommend the use of Docker or Singularity containers for full pipeline reproducibility, however when this is not possible, Conda is also supported.
+> We highly recommend the use of Docker containers for full pipeline reproducibility, however when this is not possible, Conda is also supported.

-The pipeline also dynamically loads configurations from [https://github.com/nf-core/configs](https://github.com/nf-core/configs) when it runs, making multiple config profiles for various institutional clusters available at run time.
-For more information and to check if your system is supported, please see the [nf-core/configs documentation](https://github.com/nf-core/configs#documentation).

-Note that multiple profiles can be loaded, for example: `-profile test,docker` - the order of arguments is important!
+Note that multiple profiles can be loaded, for example: `-profile docker,arm` - the order of arguments is important!
 They are loaded in sequence, so later profiles can overwrite earlier profiles.

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
 This is _not_ recommended, since it can lead to different results on different machines dependent on the computer environment.

-- `test`
-  - A profile with a complete configuration for automated testing
-  - Includes links to test data so needs no other parameters
+Currently available profiles (excluding test-related profiles, for these see section Running tests)

 - `docker`
   - A generic configuration profile to be used with [Docker](https://docker.com/)
-- `singularity`
-  - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
-- `podman`
-  - A generic configuration profile to be used with [Podman](https://podman.io/)
-- `shifter`
-  - A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
-- `charliecloud`
-  - A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
-- `apptainer`
-  - A generic configuration profile to be used with [Apptainer](https://apptainer.org/)
-- `wave`
-  - A generic configuration profile to enable [Wave](https://seqera.io/wave/) containers.
-Use together with one of the above (requires Nextflow ` 24.03.0-edge` or later).
 - `conda`
   - A generic configuration profile to be used with [Conda](https://conda.io/docs/).
-Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter, Charliecloud, or Apptainer.
+Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker.
+- `arm`
+  - A generic configuration profile to be used when running pipeline on ARM architecture

 ### `-resume`